 Another way to bring an annotation schema inside GATE is through creole.xml file.
 By using the AUTOINSTANCE element, one can create instances of resources defined in creole.xml.
 The gate.creole.AnnotationSchema (which is the Java representation of an annotation schema file) initializes with some predefined annotation definitions (annotation schemas) as specified by the GATE team.

-Example from GATE's creole.xml:
+Example from GATE's internal creole.xml (in src/gate/resources/creole):